Dec 1, 2025

 • Machines on manufacturing lines

-Two Steps of AI Operation: 'Learning' and 'Inference'
+Two Steps Where AI Operates: 'Learning' and 'Inference'

 1. Learning (Training)